PRISON MINISTRY

 Bag cookies in a quart-sized Zip Lock bag after they have cooled, one dozen cookies to a bag.
 Label each bag with the cookie type inside.
 You may freeze all cookies or provide to the parish for frozen storage.

 Intercessory prayer is powerful for those incarcerated as well as their families.
 The intent is to develop a listing of names from St. Francis of Assisi parish who will offer their prayers.
-Please send an email to Dennis if you would like to commit to praying for those involved in an upcoming visit.
+Please send an email to John if you would like to commit to praying for those involved in an upcoming visit.